 Return to FMGC Table of Contents

-6.2 Submission Requirements
+6.2 Budget Submission Requirements

+Policy:

 A budget shall be submitted to the Agency within the prescribed timeframes and in the prescribed formats to satisfy federal or state law, or contractual requirements.

-Federal statute or regulation, state statute or the Agency may require that a submit a budget or additional budget information to the Agency in relation to a specific award.
-While some Contractors are not required to submit an operating budget beyond that which they submitted in response to an Agency solicitation for grant applications or competitive procurements, other Contractors, such as Boards, are required by state statute to provide certain budget information to the Agency.
+Federal statute or regulation, state statute or the Agency may require that a Grantee submit a budget or additional budget information to the Agency in relation to a specific award.
+While most Grantees are not required to submit an operating budget beyond that which they submitted in response to an Agency solicitation for grant applications, other Grantees, such as Boards, are required by state statute to provide certain budget information to the Agency.

-Non-Board Budget Submission Requirements.
-The Agency may, but does not generally require Contractors that develop and submit a budget to the Agency in response to a grant application or competitive procurement to resubmit the budget after the negotiated budget has been received by the Agency.
-An exception is if the Contractor subsequently requests budgetary changes that require prior approval of the Agency (see Section 6.4 of this manual).
+Non-Board Budget Submission Requirements

+The Agency may, but does not generally, require Grantees that develop and submit a budget to the Agency in response to a grant application or competitive procurement to resubmit the budget after the negotiated budget has been accepted by the Agency.
+An exception is if the Grantee subsequently requests budgetary changes that require prior approval of the Agency (see Section 6.4 of this manual).

-Board Budget Submission Requirements.
+Board Budget Submission Requirements

 In addition to requests for changes discussed in Section 6.4 of this manual, Boards must also comply with budget submission requirements established by state statute.
 Texas Government Code § 2308.262 expressly provides that, “A board shall adopt a budget for the board that must be included in the local workforce development plan submitted to the [Workforce Development] division [of the Texas Workforce Commission].”

-Each Board is required by the current General Appropriations Act to annually file an itemized budget covering its fiscal year operations (separate from the budget required by the Texas Government Code).
-The budget must be submitted to the Agency’s Subrecipient Monitoring Department, along with required supporting information, within 90 days following the beginning of the Board’s fiscal year.
+Each Board is required to annually file an itemized budget covering its fiscal year operations.
+The budget must be submitted to the Fiscal Services and Audit Resolution Unit in the Agency’s Subrecipient Monitoring Department, along with required supporting information, within 90 days following the beginning of the Board’s fiscal year.
 These required documents are discussed below.
-Contact information for the Agency’s Subrecipient Monitoring Department is provided in Appendix E to this manual.

-Operating Budget and Expenditures.
+Operating Budget and Expenditures

 Each Board must submit its Board-approved operating budget as described in the preceding paragraph along with:

 Actual expenditures for the Board’s fiscal year just ending; and